Skip to content

 When: October 2021

-Results: Aside from breaking LinkedIn and starting hundreds of debates on company Slack channels, Gong has solidified its status as a sophisticated enterprise.
+Results: Aside from breaking LinkedIn and starting hundreds of debates on company Slack channels, Gong solidified its status as a sophisticated enterprise.

-5-star G2 reviews still roll in regularly for the revenue intelligence giants and their stock in the B2B SaaS space continues to rise.
+5-star G2 reviews still roll in regularly for the revenue intelligence giants, and their stock in the B2B SaaS space continues to rise.

 Go-to-market strategy FAQs

-Who is responsible for GTM strategy?
+Q. Who is responsible for a GTM strategy?

-A small group or pod of senior stakeholders from the sales, marketing, and product departments of your business should be responsible for GTM strategy.
-By comparison to larger GTM teams, this structure allows stakeholders to bypass long feedback loops, iterate on the GTM strategy, and develop your product.
+Compared to larger GTM teams, this structure allows stakeholders to bypass long feedback loops, iterate on the GTM strategy, and develop your product.

-• Define your ICP
+• Define your ICP.

-• Align over messaging and positioning
+• Align over messaging and positioning.

-• Disseminate your findings across each department
+• Disseminate your findings across each department.

-After this, the pod should reconvene in weekly catch-ups which include:
+After this, the pod should reconvene in weekly catch-ups, which include:

-• Data deep dives
+• Data deep dives.

-• Sales team struggles
+• Sales team struggles.

-• Key product pushbacks
+• Key product pushback.

-What is the difference between market strategy and marketing strategy?
+Q. What is the difference between market strategy and marketing strategy?

 In practice, a SaaS marketing strategy includes broad things like: